sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/installation/index.md

 ## Docker

-We have [Docker images](https://hub.docker.com/r/sitespeedio/sitespeed.io/) with sitespeed.io, Chrome, Firefox, Xvfb and all the software needed for recording a video of the browser screen and analyse it to get Visual Metrics.
+We have [Docker images](https://hub.docker.com/r/sitespeedio/sitespeed.io/) with sitespeed.io, Chrome, Firefox, Edge, Xvfb and all the software needed for recording a video of the browser screen and analyse it to get Visual Metrics.
 It is super easy to use).
 Here's how to use the container with both Firefox & Chrome (install [Docker](https://docs.docker.com/install/) first).

 ### Mac & Linux